sanoy-si/financial-complaint-analyzer/README.md

-# CrediTrust Financial - Complaint Analyst AI
+# Financial Complaint Analyst AI

-This project is an internal AI tool designed to transform raw, unstructured customer complaint data into a strategic asset for CrediTrust Financial.
+This project is an internal AI tool designed to transform raw, unstructured customer complaint data into a strategic asset for financial firms.
 It provides a simple chat interface for internal stakeholders (Product, Support, Compliance) to ask plain-English questions about customer complaints and receive synthesized, evidence-backed answers in seconds.

 ## Problem

-Internal teams at CrediTrust face significant bottlenecks in understanding customer feedback:
+Internal teams at financial firms face significant bottlenecks in understanding customer feedback:
 - **Product Managers** struggle to identify emerging issues.
 - **Customer Support** is overwhelmed by complaint volume.
 - **Compliance & Risk** teams are reactive to potential issues.